 According to a report by the Argentinian Ministry of Agriculture, last year, Argentina had almost 3.5 million head of pigs, a 6.06% year-on-year increase.
 These pigs are spread out over more than 50,000 production units – from subsistence production to vertical integration.
 About 80% of the units have less than 10 sows and only 0.1% have more than 500 sows.

 Argentina is not regarded as a large pork production nation, it is a growing industry.
 The Argentina government is investing money in the pig industry because they consider pig production as a value-added industry for their corn and soybean producers.

-With the government funding, the pork industry has begun to install tunnel ventilation system for summer heat relief.
+With government funding, the pork industry has begun to install tunnel ventilation systems for summer heat relief.
 However, the big problem for many is chilled pigs in winter conditions.
 The pig sale weights decline in the winter and feed conversion gets worse in winter.
-On the way to find out the reasons of this situation on many farms, it turns out the producers do not do a good job of minimum ventilation.
+On the way to find out the reasons for this situation on many farms, it turns out the producers do not do a good job of minimum ventilation.
 They often use the tunnel curtain as the ventilation inlet for all seasons of the year, so there is no supplemental heat in winter.
-But on a modernized pig farm, other than the advanced breeding equipments, the complete ventilating and heating system is necessary, so now the advanced cooling and heating facilities are assembled.
+But on a modernized pig farm, other than the advanced breeding equipment, the complete ventilating and heating system is necessary, so now the advanced cooling and heating facilities are assembled.